-- 1. Do not tamper with or attempt to open the cylinder assembly. - 2.
-Do not subject the shock absorber to an open flame or other high heat source.
+- 1. Do not tamper with or attempt to open the cylinder assembly. - Do not subject shock absorber to an open flame or other high heat source.
 This may cause the unit to explode due to excessive gas pressure. - 3.
 Do not deform or damage the cylinder in any way.
 Cylinder damage will result in poor damping performance.

-4. Bring your shock absorber to a Yamaha dealer for any service.
+4. Bring your shock absorber to a Yamaha dealer or other qualified mechanic for any service.